Can You Build a Fence on an Easement?

 Even when permission is granted, the utility company that owns the easement has the upper hand.

-Most companies will grant permission under the assumption that if ever the utility line should require repair or replacement, the fence on an easement will be removed at the property owners expense.
+Most companies will grant permission under the assumption that if ever the utility line should require repair or replacement, the fence located on the easement will be removed at the property owners expense.

 For most homeowners, the gamble is worth not loosing valuable yard space.
 However, in order to prevent future legal conundrums, some cities require signing a licensed agreement in the presence of a notary when building a fence on an easement.